numbertheory/numbertheory/README.md

 - Optimization of onboarding and access
 - Standardizaion of Docker containers, and deployment pipelines
 - Compliance with security standards and pushing for overall security hardening of all services
+- Migration of legacy services to more modern architecture

 ### Languages with most experience